 Completion of Kinesiology Diploma program makes graduates eligible for careers as and assistants in fitness centres, leisure centres, senior citizen/retirement complexes, colleges and universities, the private and business sector and provincial, national and international sport associations and events.

 The Kinesiology Diploma requires passing grades and an overall average of 60 percent in the following Alberta Education high school courses or equivalents.
 For course groups, refer to the Classification of Alberta Education Courses.

 - English 30-1

 - Two subjects from Group A or C

 - One subject from Group B, C, or Physical Education 30

 - Only one language other than English will be accepted

 Students may enrol in up to two courses without admission to the program.
-Upon successful completion of two courses, if you wish to continue in the program, you will be expected to apply to the program and meet all admission requirements.
-Once you have met all admission requirements and received admission to the program, you will be granted credit for courses successfully completed prior to admission.
+Upon successful completion of two courses, if students wish to continue in the program, they will be expected to apply to the program and meet all admission requirements.
+Once students have met all admission requirements and received admission to the program, they will be granted credit for courses successfully completed prior to admission.

 Students of PEAK

 Students enrolled in fitness programs are eligible for membership in Students of PEAK (SPEAK), the organization of physical education students.
 See information about this student organization in the Bachelor of Physical Education section of this calendar.
 Executive members of SPEAK may be eligible for co-curricular recognition.